This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 The second statement expresses your feelings of embarrassment, allowing the other person to decide whether or not they want to empathize with your position.

-If they do not want to empathize with your position or respect your request to move the communication to a more comfortable time and place or avoid that approach in the future, it’s up to you to decide when and how to exercise your boundaries.
+If they do not want to empathize with your position and respect your request to avoid that approach in the future, it’s up to you to decide when and how to exercise your boundaries further.

-A choice to not exercise your boundaries, whether it’s because you’re afraid of losing your job, losing an opportunity, or facing disciplinary action, or changing a relationship, will directly impact your self-view and self-worth.
-If your feelings are not worthy of action by you, you’re communicating to your subconscious that they’re not worthy of anyone’s time or attention.
+A choice to not exercise boundaries, whether it’s because you’re afraid of losing a job, an opportunity, facing disciplinary action, or changing a relationship, will directly impact your self-worth.
+If your feelings are not worthy of your action, you’re communicating to your subconscious that they’re not worthy of anyone’s action.

 - Indulge your comfort, it directly impacts your self-worthy and quality of life